ripienaar/free-for-dev/README.md

   * [Sheetson](https://sheetson.com) - Instantly turn any Google Sheets into RESTful API.
 Free plan available.
   * [Shipyard](https://www.shipyardapp.com) — Low-code data orchestration platform for the cloud.
 Build with a mix of low-code templates and your code (Python, Node.js, Bash, SQL).
 Our free developer plan offers 10 hours of runtime every month for one user - more than enough to automate multiple workflows.
   * [shrtcode API](https://shrtco.de/docs) - Free URL Shortening API without authorization and no request limits.
+  * [SearchApi](https://www.searchapi.io/) - SearchApi is a robust real-time SERP API delivering structured data from Google and other search engine results pages.
+The free plan allows for 100 API calls each month.
   * [SerpApi](https://serpapi.com/) - Real-time search engine scraping API.
 Returns structured JSON results for Google, Youtube, Bing, Baidu, Walmart and many other engines.
 Free plan includes 100 successful API calls per month.
   * [Sofodata](https://www.sofodata.com/) - Create secure RESTful APIs from CSV files.
 Upload a CSV file and instantly access the data via its API allowing faster application development.
 Free plan includes 2 APIs and 2,500 API calls per month.
 No credit card required.
   * [Stoplight](https://stoplight.io/) - Saas for collaborativly designing and documenting for APIs.
 The free plan offers free design, mocking and documentation tools to get started.